 Get-WmiObject -Class "Win32_TSGeneralSetting" -Namespace root\cimv2\terminalservices|select SSLCertificateSHA1Hash

-Use this thumbprint to sign the .RDP file with the RDPSign.exe tool:
+Use this thumbprint to sign the .RDP file using the RDPSign.exe tool:

 rdpsign.exe /sha256 25A27B2947022CC11BAFF261234567DEB2ABC21 "C:\ps\mun-dc01.rdp"

-Then add this thumbprint to the trusted certificates on user computers using GPO.
-Specify the thumbprints (separated by a semicolon) in the Specify SHA1 thumbprints of certificates representing trusted .rdp publishers policy in Computer Configuration -> Policies -> Administrative Templates -> Windows Components -> Remote Desktop Settings -> Remote Desktop Connection Client.
+Then, add this thumbprint to the trusted certificates on user computers via GPO.
+Specify the thumbprints (separated by semicolons) in the Specify SHA1 thumbprints of certificates representing trusted .rdp publishers policy under Computer Configuration -> Policies -> Administrative Templates -> Windows Components -> Remote Desktop Settings -> Remote Desktop Connection Client.

-To configure the transparent RDP logon without entering a password (RDP Single Sign On), configure the Allow delegation defaults credential policy and specify RDP/RDS host names in it (see this article on how to do it).
+To configure the transparent RDP logon without entering a password (RDP Single Sign-On), enable the Allow delegation default credential policy and specify RDP/RDS host names in it (check this article).

 thx for the guide, it’s valuable information.